Guidelines & FAQ

 Q: May I picnic at Duke Farms?

 A: Picnickers are welcome at Duke Farms.
 Please note that campfires, grills and alcoholic beverages are prohibited.
 Duke Farms also has a carry-in carryout trash policy.
-Please call to register groups over 12 people.
+Please fill out the form to register groups over 12 people.
 Call 908-722-3700 x 2 with any questions.

 How is the game played?If using a handheld GPS device (such as a Garmin, Magellan, Lowrance, etc.):